ncsa/Nightingale_real/docs/source/user_guide/fee_overview.rst

 Fees and Services
 =====================

-All of the fees below are the costs for University of Illinois users and collaborators with a university funding account number (CFOP).
+All the fees below are the costs for University of Illinois users and collaborators with a university funding account number (CFOP).
 Contact NCSA for rates applied to account numbers outside the University of Illinois (:ref:`help`).

 Allocation/access cannot be shorter than **four months**.
 Decisions to terminate allocation/access must be provided **three months** before the termination date.
 Costs are the same across all node types.
 Rates are reviewed and recalculated biennially to ensure superior infrastructure and services.
 Billing will occur monthly for the **prior** month’s allocation/use.
 License fees for some software may be passed on to the user.